 Each branch of coaching focuses on specialised techniques to help the client move in the desired direction.

-Each anxiety coach will likely have their own unique set of anxiety coaching techniques, so it may be useful to learn more about their approach before signing up for the program.
+Each anxiety coach will likely have their own unique set of anxiety coaching tools and techniques, so it may be useful to learn more about their approach before signing up for the program.

 The E.A.S.E.
 Approach to Managing Anxiety